bragceo/LogoCraft/README.md

 ## User Story

-AS a freelance web developer
+AS a freelance web developer <br>
-I WANT to generate a simple logo for my projects
+I WANT to generate a simple logo for my projects <br>
-SO THAT I don't have to pay a graphic designer
+SO THAT I don't have to pay a graphic designer <br>

 ## Acceptance Criteria